escapegameibk/microcontroller/ECPROTO.md

 but the total length of the frame is required to be less than 255 bytes in order to prevent the length byte to overflow, in which case the receiving party may trat any incoming data as an invalid frame.
-The ONLY case where a 0xFF byte is valid is inside of the checksum
+The ONLY case where a 0xFF byte is valid is inside of the checksum.

 ## Sending and receiving